Alexander-Barth/APTDecoder.jl/README.md

 # Credits

 Many thanks to the authors of the [SatelliteToolbox.jl](https://github.com/JuliaSpace/SatelliteToolbox.jl) and the [DSP.jl](https://github.com/JuliaDSP/DSP.jl).
-These package used the predict the satellite orbit and to extract the APT signal.
+These packages are used to predict the satellite orbit and to extract the APT signal.